TNZO Governance

 1. Abstract

-TNZO is the native utility and governance token of the Tenzro Protocol—decentralized infrastructure designed for the AI age, where both humans and autonomous AI agents participate as first-class network citizens.
+TNZO is the economic unit powering the AI economy — the native utility and governance token of the Tenzro Protocol, the operating system for the agentic era where both humans and autonomous AI agents participate as first-class economic actors.
 TNZO enables governance over the protocol, economic coordination between all participants, and alignment of incentives across validators, model providers, TEE providers, and users—whether human or machine.
 TNZO serves three critical functions within the network ecosystem:

-- Utility: Payment medium for transaction fees (gas), AI inference services, TEE computation, and settlement operations
+- Utility: Payment medium for transaction fees (gas), AI inference services, TEE computation, settlement operations, agent funding (

 - Security: Staking collateral for validators and service providers securing the network

-TNZO implements 18-decimal precision with a maximum supply of 1,000,000,000 (one billion) tokens.
+TNZO implements 18-decimal precision with a genesis supply of 1,000,000,000 (one billion) tokens.
+Staking rewards introduce controlled inflation to incentivize network security, while EIP-1559 base fee burning provides deflationary pressure.
 The token is NOT a security token—it is a functional utility token required for network operation.
 This whitepaper details the complete economic model, fee structures, staking mechanisms, reward distribution, liquid staking protocol, treasury management, and governance system.

 2. Token Overview